wxsd-sales/video-for-wxcc/README.md

 APPID = The **_App ID_** configured in the [previous step](https://github.com/wxsd-sales/video-for-wxcc/blob/main/README.md#webex-connect-flow)

-UUID = A unique UUid of your choice
+UUID = A unique UUID of your choice

  ## Disclaimer
  This flow can be used only for demo purposes